andersen-lab/Freyja/README.md

 | abundances   | "[0.5 0.25 0.15 0.1]"|
 | resid   | 3.14159        |

-Where ```summarized``` denotes a sum of all lineages in a particular WHO designation, otherwise they are grouped into "Other".
+Where ```summarized``` denotes a sum of all lineage abundances in a particular WHO designation (i.e. B.1.617.2 and AY.6 abundances are summed in the above example), otherwise they are grouped into "Other".
 The ```lineage``` row lists the identified lineages in descending order, and the ```abundances``` row are the corresponding abundances estimates.
 The value of ```resid``` corresponds to the residual of the weighted least absolute devation problem used to estimate lineage abundances.

 ---
 ### Additional options